vkakerbeck/tbp.monty/docs/contributing/contributing.md

 We appreciate all of your contributions.
 Below, you will find a list of ways to get involved and help create AI based on principles of the neocortex.

-# Contribute to our Code
+# Contribute To Our Code

 There are many ways in which you can contribute to the code.
 For some suggestions, see the [Contributing Code Guide](ways-to-contribute-to-code.md).